ecluse:ecluse-core

 data WorkerHeartbeat Source #

-The mirror worker's consume-loop heartbeat: the wall-clock time of the worker's last successful poll of the queue.
+The mirror worker's consume-loop heartbeat: the wall-clock time of the worker's last recorded progress -- a successful poll of the queue, or a completed job.

 It is the worker's own liveness signal, kept apart from the server's HTTP readiness so single-process health reflects a stalled worker today and a future standalone worker binary keeps the same probe.
-The worker recordPolls after each successful receive (whether or not the batch was empty -- an empty long-poll is a healthy idle, not a stall); a liveness probe reads lastPoll and compares it against the wall clock to decide whether the loop has gone quiet for too long.
+The worker advances it (via recordWorkerProgress) after each successful receive (whether or not the batch was empty -- an empty long-poll is a healthy idle, not a stall) and after each completed job, so a long batch of large artifacts cannot starve it; a liveness probe reads lastPoll and compares it against the wall clock to decide whether the loop has gone quiet for too long.

 newWorkerHeartbeat :: IO WorkerHeartbeat Source #